 Quicfrez - Wisconsin

 The project lasted 2.5 years until economic conditions in 2008 resulted in the State of Wisconsin and the WDNR eliminating funding in 2009.
 Post-Lasagna sampling shows the DNAPL regions and concentrations were significantly reduced.
 Given more time, the area could have been treated to the clean up target.
-Although there were hopes of a better result, over 2/3 of the TCE mass was removed and the DNAPL zones significantly diminished.
+Although there were hopes of a better result, over 2/3 of the TCE mass was removed.
 However, the iron filing filled treatment walls remain in place and will continue to contain and treat any TCE migrating due to convection or diffusion for many years.

-The latest installations were installed in October 2008 at an active facility in Cambridge, Ohio that manufactures window seal materials.
+The latest installations were installed in October 2008 at an active facility in Ohio.
 Two separate installations were operated to treat TCE contamination in saturated clay soil at two distinct source areas at the site.
 The Lasagna systems were installed under parking lots and in front of loading docks without interfering with the facility’s production or distribution.

 Area-1 measured 160 feet by 70 feet with a depth of 20 feet.
 It was located under abandoned buildings that became a parking lot and excess equipment storage.
 During concrete surface and footer removal, there were remnants of an old ceramics facility including slaker pits and materials storage bunkers that required removal for Lasagna to operate correctly.
 Area-2 measured 50 feet by 50 feet with a depth of 20 feet and was located adjacent to buildings used for production.
 Area-2 was also located under a parking lot area and a roll-off pad.
 The removed concrete materials did not leave the site but instead were crushed and reused as a rock working surface to minimize issues of working on wet clay (equipment stayed cleaner and less direct contact exposures).

-The soils were primarily contaminated with TCE to near DNAPL levels and the breakdown products cis-DCE and vinyl chloride.
+The soils were primarily contaminated with TCE to DNAPL levels and breakdown products cis-DCE and vinyl chloride.
 Area-2 was a chemical drum storage pad and also contained some TCA, 1,1-DCE and methylene chloride along with non-chlorinated VOCs like acetone, methyl-ethyl ketone and xylenes.
 The soil was mostly saturated with the groundwater surface at 3-5 feet below grade.
 The Lasagna materials installation lasted less than 10 weeks and did not interrupt plant operations.
-Routes to the loading docks and roll-0ff pads were available at all times.
+Routes to the loading docks and roll-off off pads were available at all times.
 Like the Quicfrez project, a full stray voltage and current survey was performed to assure no impact of the DC field on local utilities.
-The impacts to nearby buried utilities can be minimized by employing a properly designed system.

 After 30 months of operation, both Lasagna systems met the risk-based cleanup targets.
 Verification soil samples were collected and compared to risk-based targets for direct contact and future indoor-air.
 The Ohio EPA has agreed to termination of the Lasagna systems.
 The above grade equipment has been removed and the lots will soon be resurfaced.